Farming Simulator: Farming Simulator 22

 Farming Simulator 22 was released on November 22, 2021.
 It features a seasonal cycle, gear shifting, production chains for harvested crops and livestock products, new crops in the form of grapes, olives, and sorghum, and over 400 vehicles and implements.
 Also new is compatibility with DirectX 12, parallax occlusion mapping, occlusion culling, texture streaming and temporal anti-aliasing.
 On November 15, 2022, the Platinum Expansion was released.
 It includes a new forestry-themed map "Silverrun Forest" as well as 40 new machines (mainly Volvo BM branded), most of which are for forestry use.
 Also introduced are tree marking and new log transport methods including containers, winches, and yarders.
 A second major expansion was released on November 14, 2023.
 It includes a new Central European map named 'Zielonka', and new crops that are: carrots, parsnips, and red beet.
 The expansion also includes new factories and production chains, over 35 new and specialized machines that contain 15 brands, 4 of which are new to the series: Dewulf, Gorenc, Agrio & WIFO.

 Farming Simulator 25

 Farming Simulator 25 was released on November 12, 2024.
 It features the new Giants Engine 10 which features better weather effects and shadow rendering.
-Also newly featured is Buffalo farming as well as new crops in the form of rice, spinach, and over 400 vehicles and implements.
+Also newly featured is water buffalo farming as well as new crops in the form of rice, spinach, and over 400 vehicles and implements.
 For the first time, an Asian-themed map shipped out of the box in addition to the typical USA and European maps.

 Farming Simulator 16 Bit Edition

-Released alongside Farming Simulator 25 as a Collector's Edition bonus for the PC version and as a special edition limited release Sega Genesis/Mega Drive cartridge.
+Released alongside the Farming Simulator 25 Limited Edition and Deluxe Edition of the PC version and as a special edition limited release green Sega Genesis/Mega Drive cartridge.